cosmofur/EX716/README.md

                 application of multi-core version of the CPU.
 The names stuck, but the multi-core version is left as a future project)

-             Bit Rotate(Shift) Commands, 1 byte opcode, No PRM, affects just top of stack
+             Bit Shift/Rotate Commands, 1 byte opcode, No PRM, affects just top of stack

                 RRTC: Rotate Right Through Carry
                 RLTC: Rotate Left Through Carry
-                RTR:  Rotate Right
+                SHR:  Shift Right
-                RTL:  Rotate Left
+                SHL:  Shift Left

-                             The difference between 'Through Carry' and normal rotates is, in  a normal rotate, the 'last' bit in whichever direction is moved into the Carry Flag but in 'Through Carry' the Carry bit also acts as the 'input' and its previous state is copied into the first bit of the rotation.
-(Highest or lowest depending on direction) Through Carry: ==   CF > ROTATE > CF Normal Rotate: ==   0 > ROTATE > CF
+                             The difference between 'Through Carry' and normal shift is, in  a normal shift, the 'last' bit in whichever direction is moved into the Carry Flag but in 'Through Carry' the Carry bit also acts as the 'input' and its previous state is copied into the first bit of the rotation.
+(Highest or lowest depending on direction) Through Carry: ==   CF > ROTATE > CF Normal Shift: ==   0 > ROTATE > CF

-                There is a bit of a misnomer in the naming of RTL and RTR, and they probably should have been named SHR and SHL for Shift rather than rotate.
-To create a true rotate you have to prep the Carry flag with the value of the current 0th bit and then use RdTC, where RTR and RTL really are just shifts with a flag preserving just one bit.

              INV, 1 byte opcode, No PRM affects just top of stack